Restoration of Faded Pavers at Strip Mall

 CASE STUDY: Restoration of Faded Pavers at Strip Mall

-PROBLEM: Half of pavers faded by partial shading
+PROBLEM: Half of the pavers faded due to partial shading

 SOLUTION: Coloring using Nano Technology

-This scenario was a strip mall that had neglected maintaining their pavers (sealing), and there was a distinct and noticeable ‘line’ going down the length of the walkway.
-The outside edge that had been more exposed to the sun was faded, and the inside edge still had some of the color.
+This scenario involved a strip mall that neglected to maintain its pavers (sealing), and there was a distinct, noticeable ‘line’ down the length of the walkway.
+The outside edge, which had been more exposed to the sun, was faded, while the inside edge still had some color.

 This was a good lesson in sealing or protecting the pavers.
-The sun will fade the pigment used in a minimum of 4 years.
-Sealing pavers, or as offered by National Sealing Co, coating the pavers, for more durability and longevity is absolutely necessary to protect from fading as well as staining.
+The sun will fade the pigment used for at least 4 years.
+Sealing pavers, or coating them as offered by National Sealing Co., for more durability and longevity, is necessary to protect against fading and staining.

-In this case, it was too late for any type of sealing to try to revive the pavers.
+In this case, it was too late to seal the pavers and revive them.
 The options would be to try to paint (in house staff), and perhaps even stain the pavers.
-Painting the surface would not only create a smoother surface and slip hazard, but would be a challenge to maintain as the paint would begin to wear in the high traffic areas (entrance to shops).
+Painting the surface would not only create a smoother surface and reduce slip hazards, but would also be challenging to maintain, as the paint would begin to wear in high-traffic areas (the shop entrance).
 Another option would be to STAIN the surface.
-Although the stain would penetrate to some extent, the customer thought the end result would give a ‘painted’ look and would resemble more of a uniformed, stamped concrete look that isn’t much better that just keeping the faded pavers in place.
+Although the stain would penetrate to some extent, the customer thought the result would give a ‘painted’ look and resemble more of a uniform, stamped concrete look, which isn’t much better than just keeping the faded pavers in place.

-A unique option offered by National Sealing Co. is utilizing the latest in sealing technology or nano-technology.
+A unique option offered by National Sealing Co. is to utilize the latest in sealing technology, including nano-technology.
 We have developed a formula for coloring a clear nano sealer.
 Although the surface would be one color, the nano coloring concept is translucent, therefore allowing a hint of the previous variations in color to still show through.
-This results in a revitalized look with just a small risk to the original color combination.
+This results in a revitalized look with minimal risk to the original color combination.